 In truth, it’s really difficult putting the two up against each other since they belong to two different classes of UAVs.
 For most people, a smaller and significantly more affordable DJI Mini 3 Pro is a better option, mostly due to its ease and portability.

 However, videographers and aerial photographers will appreciate all the technologically advanced features that the DJI Mavic 3 offers, including a significantly better camera and a more robust build quality.
 Below is the extensive comparison between DJI Mini 3 Pro vs. Mavic 3, categorized by price, ease of use, camera specs, size, and portability.

 #1: Price Comparison

-- Imaging Above Everything - With a 4/3 CMOS Hasselblad Camera, the sensor provides a 12.8-stop dynamic range that retains more details in highlights and shadows, upgrading your work to a professional level.
+- With a 4/3 CMOS Hasselblad Camera, the sensor provides a 12.8-stop dynamic range that retains more details in highlights and shadows

-- Fly Safer - DJI Mavic 3 drone with camera is equipped with advanced Omnidirectional Obstacle Sensing.
-This lets you fly confidently and safely wherever you are.
+- Equipped with advanced Omnidirectional Obstacle Sensing, letting you fly confidently and safely wherever you are